On Actuality, Duration, and the Illusion of Linear Time

 As I recall those mystical experiences by the Hudson River (Summer of 1992), I fancied to be in contiguity with distant elysian worlds, extraterrestrial people and angels.
 It dawned to me that perhaps my greater spaceship, to traverse the outer limits of the universe, was consciousness itself!

-At any event, I let you think for a moment, whether you have felt a greater fraternity in the mysteries of love, duration, sentience and consciousness?
+At any event, I would let you think for a moment, whether you have felt a greater fraternity in the mysteries of love, duration, sentience and consciousness?